LLNL/zfp/docs/source/bit-stream.rst

 .. c:function:: bitstream_count stream_align(bitstream* stream)

-  Align stream on next word boundary by skipping bits.
+  Align stream on next word boundary by skipping bits, i.e., without reading them.
 No skipping is done if the stream is already word aligned.
 Return the number of skipped bits, if any.

 ----